Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Theoretical model of angular cross-correlation of and

 \subsubsection{\texttt{HMx}}

 We use the public code\footnote{The source code library of Fortran90 functions in \url{https://github.com/alexander-mead/library}.} \texttt{HMx}~\citep{Mead2020,Troster2022} to obtain $P_{n_{\rm e}}$ and $P_{n_{\rm e}p_{\rm e}}$. \texttt{HMx} utilizes the halo model framework (e.g., \cite{CS2002,Arico2020,Shirasaki2022,Asgari2023}), in which the model components (including the gas and temperature profiles within a halo) were calibrated through hydrodynamic simulations BAryons and HAloes of MAssive Systems (BAHAMAS)~\citep{McCarthy2017,McCarthy2018}.
 We employ model (3) in Table 2 of \citet{Mead2020}.
 The model parameters were determined to reproduce the auto- and cross-power spectra of total matter and electron pressure measured in BAHAMAS.
 The calibration range is $k=0.015$--$7 \, h {\rm Mpc}^{-1}$ and $z=0$--$1$. \texttt{HMx} includes three mass components: CDM, gas, and stars.
 The gas is assumed to be fully ionized with all free electrons included. $P_{n_{\rm e}}$ is obtained from the auto-power spectrum of gas density in \texttt{HMx} denoted as $P_{\rm gas}^{\rm HMx}$, assuming that free electrons exactly trace the gas (i.e., $\delta_{\rm e}=\delta \rho_{\rm gas}/\bar{\rho}_{\rm gas}$).
-Similarly, $P_{n_{\rm e}p_{\rm e}}$ is obtained from the cross-power spectrum of gas and electron pressure $P_{{\rm gas},p_{\rm e}}^{\rm HMx}$ in \texttt{HMx}.
+Similarly, $P_{n_{\rm e}p_{\rm e}}$ is obtained from the cross-power spectrum of gas and electron pressure\footnote{\texttt{HMx} uses the electron thermal pressure (defined as the product of the electron number density and temperature), tailored for the tSZ effect.
+Therefore, in our understanding, the pressure does not include the non-thermal component.} $P_{{\rm gas},p_{\rm e}}^{\rm HMx}$ in \texttt{HMx}.
 Because the normalizations of density perturbations ($\delta_{\rm e}$ and $\delta p_{\rm e}$) in \texttt{HMx} differ from ours, we rescale them as shown in Appendix \ref{app:pk_norm} (see also \cite{RT2024}).

 Baryonic feedback expels a fraction of the gas within a halo to the outside, dividing it into bound and ejected components.
 The feedback strength of an active galactic nucleus (AGN) is determined by the heating temperature $T_{\rm AGN}$, defined as the temperature increase of the gas particles targeted for feedback. \texttt{HMx} was calibrated at three temperatures: $\log_{10}(T_{\rm AGN}/{\rm K}) = 7.6$, $7.8$, and $8.0$, where $7.8$ is the fiducial value used to reproduce the observed hot gas fraction in groups and clusters~\citep{McCarthy2017}. \texttt{HMx} describes the density and temperature profiles of the bound gas embedded in a CDM halo~\citep{NFW1997} using the \citet{KS2001} model (also \cite{Martizzi2013}).
 The electron number density and pressure profiles in a halo are discussed in Subsection 3.3 of \citet{Mead2020}.
 The ejected gas traces the linear matter density field, which has a temperature of $\approx 10^{6.5} \, {\rm K}$ (suggested as the WHIM temperature based on cross-correlation measurement between the tSZ signal and weak lensing; \cite{VanWaerbeke2014}).